 SEBI w.r.t SCN-2 has passed an order dated May 18, 2022 imposing penalty against several erstwhile promoters entities and certain individuals.
 Based on the aforesaid allegations and actions taken by the Company against the erstwhile promoters and related entities, it has also imposed a penalty of Rs.
-1 Crore on EHIRCL.
-Lawyers are evaluating the outcome, implications and next steps w.r.t to Order dated May 18, 2022.
+100 lacs on EHIRCL.
+EHIRCL filed an appeal against the order dated May 18, 2022 before Hon'ble Securities Appellate Tribunal, Mumbai.